xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

 * **name(STRING)**: Name of the shared library so it can be used by reference in an Application
 * _classPath(STRING)_: classpath of the shared library, e.g. /var/shared/log4j.jar;/var/shared/lib/ora/ojdbc14.jar
-* _configurationFiles(Set<com.xebialabs.deployit.ci.artifact.ConfigurationFiles>)_: The set of configuration files that are part of this shared library
+* _configurationFiles(Set of com.xebialabs.deployit.ci.artifact.ConfigurationFiles)_: The set of configuration files that are part of this shared library
-* _libraries(Set<com.xebialabs.deployit.ci.artifact.Libraries>)_: The set of libraries that are part of this shared library
+* _libraries(Set of com.xebialabs.deployit.ci.artifact.Libraries)_: The set of libraries that are part of this shared library